o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/behavior-context.md

 The ability to bind an EBus to the behavior context enables scripting to become driven and modular.
 The two main use cases for reflecting EBuses to the behavior context are _event handlers_ and _events_.

-Events are typically defined in code as part of a `RequestBus`, and are generally handled by some code system such as a component.
-Event handlers are typically defined as part of a `NotificationBus`.
+Events are typically defined in code as part of a request bus, and are generally handled by some code system such as a component.
+Event handlers are typically defined as part of a notification bus.

 In this example, we'll take a look at a basic **Light** component.
 The example shows how its behavior context reflection translates into Script Canvas nodes.